ZachBray/simple-binary-encoding-wiki/Frequently-Asked-Questions.md

 One of the [design principles](Design-Principles) for SBE is to stream through messages in a ascending sequential access pattern for performance reasons.

-**2. What are the `ant` targets for C++?**
+**2. What are the targets for C++?**

 There are a number of ant targets for C++ that use cpptask for compilation.
-The ant `cpp:test` target compiles and run tests on Linux (Ubuntu 13.10) fine.
+The ant `cpp:test` target compiles and run tests on Linux (Ubuntu 14.10) fine.
 There is some compiler warns on the generated code about signed/unsigned compares.
 Those are OK for now and will be cleaned up.
 Here are the various targets related to `cpp`.

 * `cpp`: compile OTF files, tests, run tests, generate Doxygen doc, and package doc into zip
  * `cpp:test`: compile cpp OTF files, compile Google Test files, run unit tests for OTF decoder